 |Best months to see (Southern Hemisphere)||June - August|

 |Interesting astrophotography deep-sky targets||Orion Nebula, Running Man Nebula, Horsehead Nebula, Flame Nebula, Witch Head Nebula, M78, Lambda Orionis, NGC 1788|

 |Bordering constellations||Eridanus, Gemini, Lepus, Monoceros, Taurus|

 How to Find it on the Night Sky

-On the Northern Hemisphere, the Orion constellation shines on the night sky most during Winter.
-Look at the South around midnight in December, and in the evening in February (in January somewhere in between).
-The constellation is located on the equator, so it's fairly low on the sky, just above the horizon.
+In the Northern Hemisphere, the Orion constellation shines on the night sky most during Winter.
+Look at the South around midnight in December and in the evening in February (in January somewhere in between).
+The constellation is located on the equator, so it's pretty low on the sky, just above the horizon.

 Orion Constellation Map

-When you take a first look at the Orion constellation, the first star-pattern you will notice will be the Orion's Belt.
-It consists of three clearly aligned stars - Alnitak (Zeta), Alnilam (Epsilon), and Mintaka (Delta).
-Being able to locate Orion's Belt is the easiest way to learn how to find the whole constellation on the night sky.
+When you first look at the Orion constellation, the first-star pattern you will notice will be the Orion's Belt.
+It consists of three aligned stars - Alnitak (Zeta), Alnilam (Epsilon), and Mintaka (Delta).
+Locating Orion's Belt is the easiest way to learn how to find the whole constellation in the night sky.
 If you take a closer look, Orion's Belt forms a diamond-like shape with Betelgeuse and Rigel stars.
 I always saw it this way when I was a child.